5 Resources To Host A Business Event

 Hosting an event might sound easy, but it’s actually a lot more complicated than it seems.
+That’s why it might be a good thing to make sure that you have an event planning checklist to help you out when hosting an event.
 Every event has to go through multiple planning stages, from initial PR and marketing to the final execution.
+There’s little bits that need to be considered as well.
+For example, you might want to get custom tumblers for your next business event, as it’s the little things that count.
+But that’s not all that you need to consider.
 For any single company to deliver at every step is difficult, especially inexperienced startups or small businesses with even smaller budgets

 The good news is that there are a lot of resources out there to help businesses host events.
 Here are 5 additional event planning resources you can call upon in addition to the ones listed below.

 Would you feel confident doing your own audio-visual and staging?
 Probably not.
 Fortunately, there are companies out there that can provide contact details and information on event suppliers such as Sourceme.
 They can help with everything from lighting to special effects to video equipment.
-They also have contacts to great venues, catering services, floral/furniture supplies, promoters, entertainment, fireworks and special effects, and even event staffing agencies!
+If your event is around a particular time of year like Easter for example, you could get Personalized Easter Eggs with your business name on, useful for promotional purposes such as giveaways.
+Sourcreme also have contacts to great venues, catering services, floral/furniture supplies, promoters, entertainment, fireworks and special effects, and even event staffing agencies!

 You don’t have to reach out to third parties for everything, of course.
 There are plenty of ways to educate yourself in the discipline of hosting an event.
 With the rise of the internet, there are more options for educating yourself online than ever before.
 Take a look on Udemy, a massive online course provider, to see if there are any courses available that could benefit you.
 They currently have courses organized by seasoned event planners like Debbie Orwat of Planner’s Lounge.
 Check out her videos and lectures to get started.